XLN: Services

 XLN provides business broadband to small businesses in three key packages: Unlimited Broadband, Unlimited Fibre and Unlimited Fibre XL.
-Each package offers different features, from unlimited broadband with a free router to 75Mbit/s Fibre with free public Wi-Fi, unlimited phone calls and free online security.
+Each package offers different features, from unlimited broadband with a free router to 75 Mbit/s Fibre with free public Wi-Fi, unlimited phone calls and free online security.
 Broadband can be purchased with a business phone line, or by itself.

 XLN uses the BT Openreach and TalkTalk Business networks to provide its business broadband and telephone services.